FingerRec/RHE/README.md

-# MTP-3DNet for Action Recognition
+# Revisiting Hard Example for Action Recognition
 This code is a re-implementation of the video classification experiments in our Revisiting Hard-example.
 The code is developed based on the PyTorch framework.